gitkraken/vscode-gitlens/README.md

 |`gitlens.codeLens.locationCustomSymbols`|Specifies the set of document symbols to render active document CodeLens on.
 Must be a member of `SymbolKind`
 |`gitlens.codeLens.languageLocations`|Specifies where CodeLens will be rendered in the active document for the specified languages
 |`gitlens.codeLens.recentChange.enabled`|Specifies whether the recent change CodeLens is shown
-|`gitlens.codeLens.recentChange.command`|"Specifies the command executed when the recent change CodeLens is clicked. `gitlens.toggleBlame` - toggles blame annotations. `gitlens.showBlameHistory` - opens the blame history explorer. `gitlens.showFileHistory` - opens the file history explorer. `gitlens.diffWithPrevious` - compares the current committed file with the previous commit. `gitlens.showQuickCommitDetails` - shows a commit details quick pick. `gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick. `gitlens.showQuickFileHistory` - shows a file history quick pick. `gitlens.showQuickFileHistory` - shows a repository history quick pick
+|`gitlens.codeLens.recentChange.command`|"Specifies the command executed when the recent change CodeLens is clicked. `gitlens.toggleBlame` - toggles blame annotations. `gitlens.showBlameHistory` - opens the blame history explorer. `gitlens.showFileHistory` - opens the file history explorer. `gitlens.diffWithPrevious` - compares the current committed file with the previous commit. `gitlens.showQuickCommitDetails` - shows a commit details quick pick. `gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick. `gitlens.showQuickFileHistory` - shows a file history quick pick. `gitlens.showQuickRepoHistory` - shows a branch history quick pick
 |`gitlens.codeLens.authors.enabled`|Specifies whether the authors CodeLens is shown
-|`gitlens.codeLens.authors.command`|Specifies the command executed when the authors CodeLens is clicked. `gitlens.toggleBlame` - toggles blame annotations. `gitlens.showBlameHistory` - opens the blame history explorer. `gitlens.showFileHistory` - opens the file history explorer. `gitlens.diffWithPrevious` - compares the current committed file with the previous commit. `gitlens.showQuickCommitDetails` - shows a commit details quick pick. `gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick. `gitlens.showQuickFileHistory` - shows a file history quick pick. `gitlens.showQuickFileHistory` - shows a repository history quick pick
+|`gitlens.codeLens.authors.command`|Specifies the command executed when the authors CodeLens is clicked. `gitlens.toggleBlame` - toggles blame annotations. `gitlens.showBlameHistory` - opens the blame history explorer. `gitlens.showFileHistory` - opens the file history explorer. `gitlens.diffWithPrevious` - compares the current committed file with the previous commit. `gitlens.showQuickCommitDetails` - shows a commit details quick pick. `gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick. `gitlens.showQuickFileHistory` - shows a file history quick pick. `gitlens.showQuickRepoHistory` - shows a branch history quick pick
 |`gitlens.menus.diff.enabled`|Specifies whether diff commands will be added to the context menus
 |`gitlens.statusBar.enabled`|Specifies whether blame information is shown in the status bar
-|`gitlens.statusBar.command`|"Specifies the command executed when the blame status bar item is clicked. `gitlens.toggleBlame` - toggles blame annotations. `gitlens.showBlameHistory` - opens the blame history explorer. `gitlens.showFileHistory` - opens the file history explorer. `gitlens.diffWithPrevious` - compares the current committed file with the previous commit. `gitlens.showQuickCommitDetails` - shows a commit details quick pick. `gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick. `gitlens.showQuickFileHistory` - shows a file history quick pick. `gitlens.showQuickFileHistory` - shows a repository history quick pick
+|`gitlens.statusBar.command`|"Specifies the command executed when the blame status bar item is clicked. `gitlens.toggleBlame` - toggles blame annotations. `gitlens.showBlameHistory` - opens the blame history explorer. `gitlens.showFileHistory` - opens the file history explorer. `gitlens.diffWithPrevious` - compares the current committed file with the previous commit. `gitlens.showQuickCommitDetails` - shows a commit details quick pick. `gitlens.showQuickCommitFileDetails` - shows a commit file details quick pick. `gitlens.showQuickFileHistory` - shows a file history quick pick. `gitlens.showQuickRepoHistory` - shows a branch history quick pick
 |`gitlens.statusBar.date`|Specifies whether and how the commit date will be shown in the blame status bar. `off` - no date. `relative` - relative date (e.g. 1 day ago). `absolute` - date format specified by `gitlens.statusBar.dateFormat`
 |`gitlens.statusBar.dateFormat`|Specifies the date format of how absolute dates will be shown in the blame status bar.
 See https://momentjs.com/docs/#/displaying/format/ for valid formats
 |`gitlens.insiders`|Opts into the insiders channel -- provides access to upcoming features